jarafranco/jarafranco/README.md

 I'm Franco Jara, front-end developer.
 I work with React and I love new challenges!

-I'm currently working on Wordpress, but I'm looking for jobs with React, because I love it.
+I'm currently working on Wordpress, but I'm looking for jobs with React, because I love it and I want new challenges.
-Nowadays I'm in Alkemy, doing an acceleration, where I'm learning some practices, doing a project and working in teams!

 #### My values 🌟